 The faculty at present offers 12 study programmes at the Bachelor level and 11 study programmes at the Master level.
 These programmes are opened only in Czech language.

 There are some subjects taught in English on bachelor and master level, which are intended both for participants of Czech programmes and for exchange (ERASMUS) students.

 Charles University offers paid one year intensive preparatory course of Czech language for foreigners.
 Those courses are designed as preparation for University study in the Czech Republic.

-Studying in Czech study programmes is free of charge.
+Study programmes taught in Czech are free of charge.

-- Postgradual studies (usually 4 years), which lead to the awarding of a Doctorate (Ph.D). - open both in Czech and English language
+- Postgradual studies (usually 4 years), which lead to the awarding of a Doctorate (Ph.D). - open in Czech and in English language

 The aim of the Doctoral Studies is to lead students to independent research and to provide them the appropriate qualifications.
 The specific study programme is organized in a full-time (internal) or a part-time (external) mode of study.

-Studying in Czech post-graduate study programmes is free of charge.
-English programmes are subjects of tuition fees.
+Study programmes taught in Czech are free of charge.
+Study programmes taught in English are subjects of tuition fees.